Idioms starting with the letter "G"

 - Eat your vegetables, please.
 Once you get that over with you can leave the table.

-- You've got to work 80 hour weeks if you want to get anywhere in corporate law.
+- You've got to work 80 hour weeks if you want to get somewhere in corporate law.

-- Even though I've been eating right and exercising I'm not getting anywhere with my weight loss plan.
+- Even though I've been eating right and exercising I'm not getting anywhere with my diet.

-get through to someone: 1) to speak to someone on the phone; 2) to make someone understand you.
+get through to someone: 1) to connect a call and speak to someone on the phone; 2) to make someone understand you.

-- Keep trying to get through to the airlines but the number is busy.
+- I keep trying to get through to the airlines but the number is busy.
 We have to re-book these tickets by tomorrow.

 from the get-go: from the beginning or start.